alfiomartini/TaskManager/Readme.md

     This command is a convenient utility that tunnels traffic from your local machine directly to the service's internal `ClusterIP`.
 It runs as a foreground process in your terminal and automatically opens the correct URL in your browser.
 Because it's a temporary tunnel, the connection will close if you stop the command (e.g., with `Ctrl+C`).

     ```bash
-    minikube service frontend
+    minikube service frontend -n taskmgr
     ```

-8.  **Open the Kubernetes Dashboard (optional):** This provides a web-based UI for your cluster.
+9.  **Open the Kubernetes Dashboard (optional):** This provides a web-based UI for your cluster.
     ```bash
     minikube dashboard
     ```